hydure/blessed-charlotte/README.md

 # blessed-charlotte
 DE Hack U 5 Student Repository

-Python code base used to scrape data from a designated website.
+javascript code base used to scrape data from a designated website.

 This Chrome plug-in is under active development and will continue to be modified and improved over time.
 The current release is an "alpha."